gabrielle-skelton/app-development/tab-layout.md

     ```
 ---

-Lastly, we'll need to set a listener for the tabs in our layout.
+Lastly, set a listener for the tabs in your layout.
 1. **Add a tab listener to your tab layout.**
     ``` java
     tabLayout.addOnTabSelectedListener(new TabLayout.OnTabSelectedListener() {